El Burguillo Reservoir

 The El Burguillo Reservoir is located along the Alberche river in the province of Ávila, Spain, between the municipalities of El Tiemblo and El Barraco.

-It was inaugurated in 1913 and is the first/highest reservoir along the Alberche river.
+It was inaugurated in 1913 and is the first and highest reservoir along the Alberche River.
 The water is mostly used for agricultural purposes and to generate electricity.
-It is managed by the Confederación Hidrográfica del Tajo, which also allows recreational activities in the reservoir, such as bathing, sailing and rowing.
+It is managed by the Confederación Hidrográfica del Tajo, which also allows recreational activities in the reservoir, such as bathing, sailing, and rowing.